Improving SRTD Testing

 Peak Tracking

-Peak Tracking is another option for adjusting to resonance shift during the dwell portion of a test.
-This option allows the controller to adjust both the output frequency and the phase difference between the two channels to maintain peak transmissibility.
-Phase adjustment works by constantly oscillating the phase difference between the control and the response channels and observing if the transmissibility increases or decreases.
-The algorithm controlling the oscillations learns the shape of the transmissibility graph and seeks the peak; as the algorithm learns more, the amount of phase change continues to decrease.
+Peak tracking is a second option for adjusting to resonance shifts during the dwell portion of an SRTD test.
+This option allows the controller to adjust the output frequency and the phase difference between the two channels to maintain peak transmissibility.
+The phase adjustment works by constantly oscillating the phase difference between the control and the response channels and observing if the transmissibility increases or decreases.
+The algorithm controlling the oscillations learns the shape of the transmissibility graph and searches for the peak.
+As the algorithm learns more, the amount of phase change continues to decrease.

-Peak Tracking minimizes the need for precise detection during the sine sweep so that users can sweep faster.
-More importantly, it ensures that peak transmissibility is maintained throughout the dwell portion of the test, even when phase relationships shift along with the resonance frequency.
+Peak tracking minimizes the need for precise detection during the sine sweep so that users can sweep faster.
+More importantly, it ensures that peak transmissibility is maintained throughout the dwell portion of the test, even when phase relationships shift along with the resonant frequency.

-The difference between the effect of Peak Tracking vs. Phase Tracking on the failure times of a product can be shown from experimental results.
-For this paper, forty SRTD tests were conducted on notched aluminum beams (4in X 0.5in X 0.125in) (Figure 5), twenty using Peak Tracking, and twenty using Phase Tracking.
-One end of the aluminum beam was attached to a shaker head and a mass hung from the cantilevered end of the beam (Figure 6).
+The following experimental results show the difference between the effect of peak tracking vs. phase tracking on product failure times.
+For this paper, 40 SRTD tests were conducted on notched aluminum beams (4″ x 0.5″ x 0.125″) (Figure 5): 20 using peak tracking and 20 using phase tracking.
+One end of the aluminum beam was attached to a shaker head, and a mass hung from the cantilevered end of the beam (Figure 6).
 A sine sweep of 1G across a frequency band of 60Hz to 120Hz was performed.

 Results